 A vapor barrier is generally an acceptable way to block moisture transmission in cold or dry climates.
 However, most of the United States is too warm and humid for a vapor barrier to be 100 percent effective.
 Wake Forest is not only extremely hot in the summer, but much of the year is also extremely humid, so you need something more comprehensive.

 Vapor barriers simply can’t block all the moisture in your crawl space, so they’re only slowing down mold growth and wood rot.
-In reality, anywhere there are gaps or openings within your foundation moisture can enter and seep into your home, whether by permeating your subflooring or entering through cracks and crevices.
+In reality, anywhere there are gaps or openings within your foundation moisture can enter and seep into your home which is why a sealed crawl space is the only solution for your home.

 Why a Vapor Barrier May Not Be Enough